jasminezhoulab/cfSort/README.md

 3) samples_list_file: a list of sample ids used in the training.
 4) num_nodes: number of nodes in each hidden layer, comma delimited, e.g. "1024,512,32".
 5) rate_dropout: dropout rates in each hidden layer, comma delimited, e.g. "0.05,0.01,0".
 Note that the numbers in rate_dropout has to be consistent with the number in num_nodes.
-6) step: number of steps per epoch.
-This number can be automatically learned at the beginning of the training.
-7) learning_rate: starting learning rate of the DNN, e.g. 0.001
+6) learning_rate: starting learning rate of the DNN, e.g. 0.001
-8) batch_size: number of samplers per minibatch, e.g. 32
+7) batch_size: number of samplers per minibatch, e.g. 32
-9) loss: name of the loss function, e.g. mae
+8) loss: name of the loss function, e.g. mae
-10) optimizer: optimizer, e.g. Adam.
+9) optimizer: optimizer, e.g. Adam.
-11) output_prefix: prefix of output files
+10) output_prefix: prefix of output files
-12) epoch: max epochs in the training process
+11) epoch: max epochs in the training process
-13) num_features: number of numerical features in the training and testing data
-14) fixed_learning_rate: False
-15) epoch_start: 0
-16) model_file: path to a model ".h5" file.
-17) new_model: boolean, if training starts from a new model.
-If False, a model_file is required.
-18) is_cpu: boolean, if training is done on CPU
-19) initializer: initializer used in the dense layers
-20) global_seed: random seed
+12) global_seed: random seed
-21) train_size: number of training samples

 model_train.py will output logging files (\<output_prefix\>.\*.txt) and a final model file (\<output_prefix\>.model.h5).

+usage: python model_train.py train_file test_file samples_list_file num_nodes rate_dropout learning_rate batch_size loss optimizer output_prefix epoch global_seed

 ### Predict with pre-trained DNNs